francescodc87/ipaPy2/README.md

 If the same database is used for subsequent experiments without introducing new information, it is recommended to save the results of this function into a .csv file.
-Therefore, the user would need to repeat this step in the future only if the DB changed.
+In this case, the user would need to repeat this step in the future only if the DB changed.

 **3. Annotation based on MS1 information**